-http://aberdeenshire.gov.uk/contact-us/have-your-say/have-your-say-guide/ carried out.
-Complaints that are complex, serious or high risk and require detailed, lengthy investigation may be dealt with at the Investigation Stage from the outset.
+http://aberdeenshire.gov.uk/contact-us/have-your-say/have-your-say-guide/

 When a complaint is made it must be handled in accordance with the Complaints Handling Procedure which provides two opportunities to resolve issues internally.
 In order to maintain positive relationships, it is usually better for all if parental concerns or complaints can be resolved at school/ early years setting level as quickly as possible.